 The individual submitting the concurrent session proposal will be designated as the Primary Presenter.
-The Primary Presenter is responsible for all aspects of the session including developing and finalizing content, identifying and confirming additional presenters and identifying appropriate supporting materials and handouts.
-The AiTC Education Planning Committee liaisons will work with the Primary Presenter to ensure the session achieves the conference goals, objectives, and standards of quality.
+The Primary Presenter is responsible for all aspects of the session including developing and finalizing content, identifying and confirming additional presenters and supplying appropriate supporting materials and handouts.
+The AiTC Education Planning Committee liaisons will work with the Primary Presenter to ensure the session achieves the conference goals, objectives and standards of quality.

-- Clear examples, lessons, and ideas.
+- Clear examples, lessons and

 - Thoughtful learning

 - Content that is accurate and relevant to different types of

 - Make any necessary refinements based on recommendations by the AiTC Education Planning Committee

-- Finalize session format and agenda
+- Finalize session format

 - Invite additional presenters and provide their contact information and bios (a liaison with the AiTC Education Planning Committee will follow up with written confirmation)

-- Identify appropriate supporting materials and handouts
+- Supply appropriate supporting materials and handouts

-- Submit an electronic copy of the final presentation
+- Submit an electronic copy of the final presentation by May 13,

 - Ensure all deadlines are met

+The AiTC Education Planning Committee will review and select all concurrent sessions included on the program agenda.
 While proposal submission does not guarantee selection, we will explore opportunities to include the wealth of expertise represented in proposals received.

 Presenters are required to cover travel and lodging expenses.
-Hotel reservations can be made HERE.

 For any further questions, please contact Talia Milan at email@example.com.